Hand Surgery clinical and surgical care and teaching of residents, faculty and hand therapists

 Education of the Plastic Surgery group will hopefully allow them to provide ongoing care of these complex patients even after I complete the assignment with virtual consultations and support from me

 We were able to screen many complex patients in the clinical setting on my first day at Muhimbili.
 We did not have enough time to operate on everybody that needed care, but we selected the most time sensitive and difficult problems to manage during my time there.
 We also developed surgical plans for many of the patients who would be operated on by the local team after I left.
-It seemed like my time there was too short and we spoke about ways of extending the trip to spend more days during future visits.
+It seemed like my visit was too short and we spoke about ways of extending the trip to spend more days during future visits.